Friday, March 13, 2009

 Back in the 80's the Filipino community in Australia was high on imported Filipino talents.
 Pilita, Reycard duet, Willie Nepomuceno and many more came to visit us.
 It was a period before FaceBook and text messaging, when people eyeballed (met eye-to-eye) to get updated with gossip and business deals.
 Email at that time referred to a company in Australia that manufactured white goods.

-Sometimes these nocturnal trysts ended with Leggo parties using mahjong tiles.The Pinoy community became a beggar for fun due to rarity of traditional Manila "gimmicks".
+Sometimes these nocturnal trysts ended up with adult Leggo parties (aka mahjong, what else?:).The Pinoy community became a beggar for fun due to rarity of traditional Manila "gimmicks".

 No doubt concert tickets were sold out as the thirst for adrenaline was sated by imported Pinoy talents.